simonmichael/hledger/hledger/doc/options.m4.md

 ## Period expressions

-The `-p/--period` option accepts period expressions, a shorthand way of expressing a start date, end date, and or reporting interval all at once.
-Note a period expression on the command line will cause any other date flags (`-b`/`-e`/`-D`/`-W`/`-M`/`-Q`/`-Y`) to be ignored.
+The `-p/--period` option accepts period expressions, a shorthand way of expressing a start date, end date, and/or report interval all at once.

-hledger's period expressions are similar to Ledger's, though not identical.
 Here's a basic period expression specifying the first quarter of 2009.
 Note, hledger always treats start dates as inclusive and end dates as exclusive: